PDF to Word Converter — Free Online

 Can I batch-convert multiple PDF files to DOCX at once?

 Yes.
-Drop up to 10 PDF files in a single batch and FileChange converts them all in one click.
+Drop as many PDF files as you like in a single batch and FileChange converts them all in one click.
 Each file is processed independently and then offered as a download.